Expand description

 §Features

-- GNU-style option parsing: Support for short (
+- GNU-style option parsing: short (

-or separate arguments - POSIX compliance: Handle
+--name=valueor as a separate following argument - POSIX compliance:

-- Iterator-based: Works with any
+- Iterator-based: works with any iterator yielding

 §Example